Borderlands (film): Production

+Kevin Hart, who trained with United States Navy SEALs prior to auditioning for the role of Roland, was added to the cast in January 2021.
+Both Jamie Lee Curtis and Jack Black – as the voice of Claptrap, were confirmed in February.
+In March 2021, Ariana Greenblatt and Florian Munteanu were added to the cast.
+In April, it was announced that Édgar Ramírez had been cast to portray Deukalian Atlas, the main antagonist.
+That same month, Janina Gavankar was added to the cast as Commander Knoxx of the Crimson Lance, Atlas' private army; an original character for the film, she is the daughter of General Knoxx, a high-ranking Atlas Corporation officer and major antagonist from The Secret Armory of General Knoxx DLC of the video game.

+Additionally, Penn Jillette, who voiced Pain in the video game Borderlands 3 (2019), filmed a cameo as a preacher overseeing a wedding, but the scene was cut from the final version, as were scenes with Cheyenne Jackson as Wainwright Jakobs and Charles Babalola as Alistair Hammerlock.

 Filming began on April 1, 2021, in Budapest, Hungary, during the COVID-19 pandemic, and wrapped on June 22.
 On June 4, 2021, first-look images of the cast were released, with black-and-white images obscuring all but the cast's silhouettes.
 In January 2023, it was announced the film would be going through two weeks of reshoots directed by Tim Miller, due to Roth's commitments to Thanksgiving.
 Zak Olkewicz wrote new pages for Miller.
 In June 2023, Mazin removed his name from the project, replaced by Joe Crombie; Mazin has denied reports that Crombie was his pseudonym.
 Additional literary material was credited to Berg, Uziel, Taylor, Rettenmaier, Olkewicz, Chris Bremner, and Sam Levinson.
 Steve Jablonsky composed the film's score after replacing Nathan Barr.

 Jimmy O'Dee, the stunt coordinator for the film, stated that scenes depicting heads being blown up and feet being cut off were cut to maintain a PG-13 rating.

 Release

 Theatrical

 Borderlands was initially planned to be released in 2022.
 It premiered at the TCL Chinese Theatre in Los Angeles on August 6, 2024.
 It was theatrically released in the United States by Lionsgate Films on August 9, 2024.
 The film cost $110–120 million to produce, and Lionsgate spent $30 million on print and advertising.
 International pre-sales reportedly covered 60% of production costs.
 Sales of Borderlands 3 on Steam rose after the film's release and the concurrent player amount doubled from around 6,000 to a peak of 12,231.
 In promotion of the film, Borderlands 3 received a content update introducing new customization options inspired by the film's visuals, including character skins and weapon designs.

-In August 2024, Gearbox Software officially announced a new entry in the series.
+In August 2024, Gearbox Software officially announced Borderlands 4.
 This announcement led to speculation that it was strategically timed to deflect from the film's critical reception, a marketing approach seen in other franchise adaptations.